modabas/ModEndpoints/README.md

 ### Integration with result pattern: A GET WebResultEndpoint with empty request

-A [WebResultEndpoint](#webresultendpoint) can be utilized to abstract the logic for converting business results into HTTP responses of endpoints.
+A `WebResultEndpoint` can be utilized to abstract the logic for converting business results into HTTP responses of endpoints.
 Configuration and request handling is similar to MinimalEndpoint, but a WebResultEndpoint handler method also has the benefit of having a strongly typed return while having potential to return different HTTP response codes according to business result state.

 This sample demonstrates a GET endpoint with basic configuration and without any request model binding.
 Business result instance returned from handler method is converted to a Minimal API IResult based response by WebResultEndpoint before being sent to client.

-Have a look at [ShowcaseWebApi](https://github.com/modabas/ModEndpoints/tree/main/samples/ShowcaseWebApi) project for various kinds of endpoint implementations and configurations.

 ``` csharp
 public record ListBooksResponse(List<ListBooksResponseItem> Books);